 Costing: $30 million over 3 years

-People diagnosed with MND aged 65 and over receive significantly less funding and support through Aged Care than those supported by the NDIS, despite having the same needs.
+People diagnosed with MND aged 65 and over receive significantly less funding and support through Aged Care than those currently supported by the NDIS, despite having the same needs.

 MND Australia is requesting investment of $287 million per year to address this age-based inequity and ensure timely, adequate supports for all people living with MND.